mnmjh1215/diya-CartoonGAN/README.md

 Project for DIYA Meet-up at Aug 4, 2019.

-Goals of this project are:
+### Goals of this project:

 1. Implement CartoonGAN and train/test with our data
-2. Compare CartoonGAN with CycleGAN
+2. Compare CartoonGAN and CycleGAN
-3. Add components of CartoongGAN to CycleGAN, such as edge smoothed data
+3. Add some components of CartoongGAN to CycleGAN, such as edge smoothed data, and see if image quality improves
-4. Improve CartoonGAN
+4. Further improve CartoonGAN

+### Result

+Coming soon...